nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/car-builder-client-requests-cors.md

     return [...database.technologies]
 }
 ```
 This function gets data from the database variable, copies it, and returns it.
-Let's refactor it to use the fetch API to make a request to the .NET API (you will have to add the port that your API is using) We will need to use `await` to wait for the data. `await` is similar to `.then` in that it allows the code to wait for an asynchronous operation to finish.
+Let's refactor it to use the fetch API to make a request to the .NET API.
+You will have to add the port that your API is using for HTTPS.
+Make sure you use the port that is for the https url, _not_ for http (the https port will be in the 7000's, the http port will be in the 5000s if you're confused).
+We will need to use `await` to wait for the data. `await` is similar to `.then` in that it allows the code to wait for an asynchronous operation to finish.
 It looks like this:
 ``` javascript
 export const getTechnologies = async () => {
   const res = await fetch("https://localhost:<port>/technologies");